-VI.
-ENERGY Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Result in potentially significant environmental impact due to wasteful, inefficient, or unnecessary consumption of energy resources, during project construction or operation? b) Conflict with or obstruct a state or local plan for renewable energy or energy efficiency?

-a and b) The proposed project is a rural residential project, creating two new lots, that would not impact energy resources and conflict with local plans for energy.
+VI. .
+ENERGY Potentially Less Than Significant Less Than No Wo ould the project: Significant Impact With Mitigation Incorporated Significant Impact Impact a) Result in potentially significant environmental impact due to wasteful, inefficient, or unnecessary consumption of energy resources, during project construction or operation? b) Conflict with or obstruct a state or local plan for renewable energy or energy efficiency? $\boxtimes$ a and b) The proposed project is a rural residential project, creating three new lots, that would not impact energy resources and conflict with local plans for energy.
 Therefore, the project creates a less than significant impact.